Hannes-Soosaar/art/README.md

 ## starting the Web app

-To start the web app
+To start the web app you need to be in the the root folder where application is installed next

 1) permission needs to be granted to the launcher by running.

       **$ chmod +x run_web.sh**

 2) starting the server
       **$ ./run_web.sh**

  *the server can also be launched directly from the go file. the "main.go" file is located at ~/art/cmd/server/ to start the server run ~/art/cmd/server/$go run .*

+### closing the server

+to close the application you must press *"ctrl+C"* in the terminal.

 ## accessing the web App

 to access the web app open your standard a browser and navigate to  **localhost:8081** on the machine that you started the sever on.

 ### change listening port